IARCbioinfo/needlestack/README.md

 #### --ref_genome option :

-The name of the reference genome as to be the same as the BSgenome data package name without "BSgenome.", for the UCSC version of the reference Human genome hg19, one needs to set --ref_genome to "*Hsapiens.UCSC.hg19*".
+The name of the reference genome has to be the same as the BSgenome data package name without "BSgenome.", for the UCSC version of the reference Human genome hg19, one needs to set --ref_genome to "*Hsapiens.UCSC.hg19*".

 By default, when using matched tumor/normal (pairs_file option), needlestack will produce pdf plots of regressions only for somatic variants and without the alignment plots; when not, needlestack will produce them for all variants and without the alignment plots.